inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview

-A simple web application built with FastAPI that displays the current time in Moscow.
-The application updates the time when the page is refreshed and features a clean, minimalist interface.
+A simple web application built with FastAPI that displays the current time in Moscow and tracks visitor counts.
+The application updates the time when the page is refreshed, features a clean minimalist interface, and maintains a persistent visitor counter.

 ## CI Status